 Ivymount Creates Self-Advocacy Tool for Students

-This is Me (TiME) can support neurodiverse individuals in sharing their unique skill sets, strengths, and interests, as well as advocating for communication and behavioral supports and strategies to promote inclusive environments and interactions with novel communication partners.
-The self-advocacy tool allows students to teach new adults in their lives about themselves by sharing pictures and video clip examples.
-Instead of their job coach or 1:1 showing new adults how to provide supports, This is Me allows individuals to share this information independently.
+TiME supports individuals in sharing their unique skill sets, strengths, and interests, as well as advocating for communication and behavioral supports and strategies to promote inclusive environments and interactions with novel communication partners.
+The tool allows students to teach new adults in their lives about themselves by sharing pictures and video clip examples.
+Instead of their job coach or 1:1 showing new adults how to provide supports, This is Me allows individuals to share this information independently..
+While originally developed for transition-aged students at Ivymount, the tool has been broadened for use in clinical settings as well.

 Learn more about This is Me and read the how-to guide.